 If you’re buying an office intercom, you’ll need to decide whether the intercom will place calls to a front desk, to each tenant in the building, or both.

 Not only is a multi-tenant system more convenient for tenants who can speak directly with visitors themselves, but it also saves time for front desk staff.
-When front desk staff doesn’t have to assist or interact with every visitor or courier, they have more time for other important building maintenance tasks.
+When front desk staff doesn’t have to assist every visitor or courier, they have more time for other important building maintenance tasks.

 5. Facilitate deliveries